 Baking:

-- Place the loaf pan on the middle rack and bake for 35-40 minutes or until the top is golden brown if you bake without the lid.
-If you bake with the lid, bake for 25-30 minutes or until golden brown.
-The internal temperature of the center of the bread should be at least 190 F (88 C).
-Rotate the pan halfway through baking.
-If the top gets browned too quickly, tent it loosely with aluminum foil, shiny-side facing up
+- Place the loaf pan on the middle rack and bake for 30 minutes or until the top is golden brown if you bake without the lid.
+UPDATED: If you bake with the lid, bake for 30 minutes and then lower the temperature to 350 F (180 C) for conventional oven and bake for another 5 minutes or until internal temperature is 190 F (88 C)

 Cooling: